 - Sandpaper (we used 120 grit for the floor, but would use something finer on furniture)

 - Varnish, Paint or whatever other finish the item you are working on has

 #1 This is the floor before starting work.
-I have to admit that I was slightly skeptical about the method, but it worked so well!
+I have to admit that I was slightly sceptical about the method, but it worked so well!
 We can’t recommend it highly enough!
-You can see that there are clear marks that look like they may have been caused by a stiletto heal.
+You can see that there are clear marks that look like they may have been caused by a stiletto heel.

 #2 In order to allow the wood to return to its original shape, you will have to remove any layers of paint or varnish and then slightly roughen up the surface with some fine sandpaper.